monicag-gupta/SirionChamps2026/README.md

 Finish with an executive summary of no more than 150 words.

 - **PromptExercise1.docx:**
-  This is one of the class exercise of prompt eng.
+  This is one of the exercise of prompt eng.